-In conclusion, the vertical jump test does not calculate the muscle power of a hockey player in addition to not being the right representation of the tasks being accomplished in the sport.
+In conclusion, the vertical jump test does not calculate the muscle power of a field hockey player in addition to not being the right representation of the tasks being accomplished in the sport.
 The first step would be to develop a test that is more of a skating movement.
-Why not a one leg lateral push?
+Why not a one-leg lateral push?

 Written by Léandre Gagné Lemieux, M.Sc.
 Kinesiology

 Hatze H (1998) Validity and reliability of methods for testing vertical jumping performance.
 J Applied Biomechanics.
 14:127-140.

 Linthorne NP (2001) Analysis of standing vertical jumps using a force platform.
 Am J Physics.
 69(11):1198-1204.

 Sayers SP, Harackiewicz DV, Harman EA, Frykman PN, Rosenstein MT (1999) Cross-validation of three jump power equations.
 Med Sci Sports Exercise.
 31:572-577.

 Tessier JF, Basset FA, Simoneau M, Teasdale N (2013) Lower-limb power cannot be estimated accurately from vertical jump tests.
 J Human Kinetics.
 38:5-13.

 You want to stay up to date and receive all the articles before anybody else?

 Register to our newsletter.

 This is the second in a series of two articles about a special project I carried out as part of my university career.
 The aim of this project was to verify the impact of a targeted training program on the skating profile and performance of developing field hockey...